willgarcia/rosa-cloudformation/README.md

 # ROSA PrivateLink

+ROSA private clusters with PrivateLink can be deployed via the ROSA CLI, however, they must be deployed into an existing VPC.

-This repository provides AWS CloudFormation templates that the AWS networking infrastructure resources required to support a [private Red Hat OpenShift on AWS (ROSA) cluster with AWS PrivateLink](https://aws.amazon.com/blogs/containers/red-hat-openshift-service-on-aws-private-clusters-with-aws-privatelink/).
+This repository provides AWS CloudFormation templates that create a default VPC for ROSA along with other AWS networking infrastructure resources required to support a [private Red Hat OpenShift on AWS (ROSA) cluster with AWS PrivateLink](https://aws.amazon.com/blogs/containers/red-hat-openshift-service-on-aws-private-clusters-with-aws-privatelink/).

 ## Deployment